-Offered every fall and spring semester Prerequisite: Writing or reading placement test score as established by District policy or instructor approval designed to prepare the student to enter the world of health occupations
+Prerequisite: Writing or reading placement test score as established by District policy or instructor approval

 Introductory course for students interested in health occupations.
 Student learning will focus on health care systems, careers in health care, personal qualities of a health care worker, legal responsibilities, and basic knowledge and skills required in the health profession.
-This course is
+This course is designed to prepare the student to enter the world of health occupations.